Vulkan4D/v4d_project/README.md

 * 64-bit **Windows 10** or **Linux**
 * Vulkan capable dedicated GPU with at least 4 gb or VRAM
-* Recent GPU drivers with Vulkan 1.1+ support
+* Recent GPU drivers with Vulkan 1.2+ support
 * CPU with at least 4 cores
 * At least 8 gb or system RAM

-*We are **NOT** planning to support MAC/OSX, Mobile, Consoles or 32-bit OS*
+*We are **NOT** planning to natively support MAC/OSX, Mobile, Consoles or 32-bit OS*

-*However, we plan to support streaming in the future for other platforms*
+*However, we plan to support cloud gaming / streaming in the future for other platforms*

 ----